Scam alert: how to protect yourself

 This is the second in a two-part series on fraudulent phone calls, email and text messages attempting to garnish personal information and money from Canadian citizens, including farmers.
 This week looks at verifying if the email, text or caller is fraudulent and at some security steps in place by FCC.
 Last week's story looked at the growing trend of the schemes.

-Experts say Canadians, including farmers, need to have a healthy dose of skepticism when it comes to who’s asking for personal information in phone calls, emails and text messages.
+Experts say Canadians, including farmers, need to have a healthy dose of scepticism when it comes to who’s asking for personal information in phone calls, emails and text messages.

 A rash of attacks on Canadians’ confidential information from fraudsters has resulted in lost savings and income for some who have fallen victim to the schemes.

 If a request for personal information is received, the request should be checked out before any information is shared, experts say.